MastarCheeze/study-notes/physics/answer-bank.md

 ### Evaporation vs boiling

 -   Boiling occurs throughout liquid, evaporation only occurs on surface of liquid
--   Boiling only occurs at constant temperature (boiling point), evaporation occurs at any temperature
+-   Boiling occurs at specific temperature (boiling point), evaporation occurs at range of temperatures

 ### How is energy lost (friction)